BPC-157TB-500ComparisonHealing

 Is BPC-157 legal in 2026?

 In the US, BPC-157 occupies a research chemical grey area: legal to purchase for research purposes, not legal to market for human use.
-The FDA added BPC-157 to a list of substances that may not be compounded, though this remains contested as of April 2026.
+The FDA placed BPC-157 on its 2023 Category 2 list, which blocks traditional 503A compounding, and that status is still in place and under review as of July 2026 rather than settled.
 Athletes: both BPC-157 and TB-500 are prohibited under WADA rules regardless of national legal status.

 What is the difference between TB-500 and Thymosin Beta-4?